 Clitoria Ternatea, Aparajita Flower, commonly known as Asian Pigeonwings, Nilkantha, Butterfly Pea, is a plant species belonging to the family Fabaceae.
-In India, it is revered as a holy flower, used in daily puja rituals.
+In India, it is revered as a holy flower, used in daily puja rituals and has been used for worshiping and medicinal purposes for centuries!
 The flowers of this vine were imagined to have the shape of human female genitals, hence the Latin name of the genus “Clitoria”, from “clitoris”.
 The species name is thought to derive from the island of Ternate in the Indonesian archipelago, from where Linnaeus’s specimens originated.

 It is a perennial or annual creeping vine with a shrubby habitat.
 Once established, this plant is incredibly easy to grow and requires little attention aside from helping to train it up a trellis.
 When in bloom, the Sangu Pushpam is covered in bright blue blossoms.
 It is grown on a support such as a trellis.
 Weave through a hedge.
 The plant is used for an ornamental purpose.